Mod-two cohomology rings of alternating groups: Presentation of the cohomology of alternating groups

 \end{theorem}

-The appropriate context for understanding this presentation is the closely related presentation given in Theorem~\ref{T:symmgenandrel} of the cohomology of symmetric groups, which as a Hopf ring is built from polynomial rings in the $\gamma_{\ell, 2^k}$.
-For alternating groups, we build two copies of these polynomial rings on each $\alt_{2^k}$, though with lowest generator shared.
+The appropriate context for understanding this presentation is the closely related presentation given in Theorem~\ref{T:symmgenandrel} of the cohomology of symmetric groups, which as a Hopf semi-ring is built from polynomial rings generated by the $\gamma_{\ell, 2^k}$ with $\ell + k = n$ in the cohomology of $B\si_{2^n}$.
+For alternating groups, we build two copies of these polynomial rings on each $\alt_{2^n}$, though with lowest generator shared.
 Most products between these copies are zero, except for the $\gamma_{2,m}^\pm$ whose unique behavior is due to the fact that for $\alt_4$ there is only one copy of the transitive maximal elementary abelian $2$-subgroup, while for higher $\alt_{2^k}$ there are two.
 Finally, the coproducts and transfer products of these two sets of generators behave according to rules governing charge, with the $\gamma_{1,k;m}$ and $1_m$ being neutral.

 The main results of Section~\ref{generators} -- namely Theorems~\ref{T:Ba}~and~\ref{T:Bo} which lead to Corollary~\ref{Generators} -- show that the classes listed generate the cohomology of $H^*(B\alt_\bullet)$ under cup and transfer products.
 We establish the rest of the result presently.